maphew/zadam-trilium-wiki/Search.md

 `rings tolkien` - fulltext search, this will try to find notes which have anywhere words "rings" and "tolkien"

-`"The Lord of the Rings" Tolkien` - same as above but "The Lord of the Rings" must be exact match
+`"The Lord of the Rings" Tolkien` - same as above, but "The Lord of the Rings" must be exact match

 `note.content *=* rings OR note.content *=* tolkien` to find notes which contain "rings" or "tolkien"

-`towers #book` - combination of fulltext search with attribute search - this looks for notes containing "towers" word anywhere and they also need to have "book" label
+`towers #book` - combination of fulltext search with attribute search - this looks for notes containing "towers" word anywhere, and they also need to have "book" label

 `towers #book or #author` - searches notes containing "towers" word anywhere and matching note must have either "book" or "author" label